List open files.

 Lsof reports the complete paths it finds in the NAME column.
 If lsof can't report all components in a path, it reports in the NAME column the file system name, followed by a space, two '-' characters, another space, and the name components it has located, separated by the '/' character.

-When lsof is run in repeat mode - i.e., with the -r option specified - the extent to which it can report path name components for the same file may vary from cycle to cycle.
+When lsof is run in repeat mode - i.e., with the -r option specified - the extent to which it can report path name components for the same file can vary from cycle to cycle.
 That's because other running processes can cause the kernel to remove entries from its name cache and replace them with others.

 Lsof can report path name components for these dialects: